 - Food Systems Increase access to fresh fruits and vegetables

 - Environment Improve water quality

 - Health and Wellness Reduction in chronic illnesses and obesity

 - Education Strengthen early childhood education and college/workforce readiness

-The cross-sector collaboration and powerful data tool combine to well-position the Healthy Communities Initiative for meaningful impact.
+The initiative continues to build momentum with additional funding from LPHI as well as Invest Health Gulfport, enabling the transition to a full Healthy Communities Collaborative.
 Our goal is to affect community health outcomes through evidenced-based built projects across the coast.